hackingbeauty/create-list/README.md

-# youtube-playlist
+# Create List

-A React component that mimics Youtube's Add To Playlist feature.
+A React UI component that lets you add items to a list.